-Perhaps one of the most fun ways to guess whether you're going to have a boy or a girl is the Chinese gender prediction chart.There’s no scientific evidence behind it, but hey, it’s got a 50:50 chance of being right.
+Perhaps one of the most fun ways to guess whether you're going to have a boy or a girl is the Chinese gender prediction chart (also known as the original Chinese birth calendar).

-The Chinese chart claims to predict a baby's sex based on:
+The Chinese gender prediction chart claims to predict a baby's sex based on:

-- the month of conception – the green row at the top
+- the month of conception (the black row along the top).

 It found its way into British hands in 1900 where it was translated, later being printed in Austria and then by a Chinese scholar who printed it in Taiwan.

-The short answer is no. While it's likely there was some method when the chart was put together, it's not clear what that was and it would have been based on ancient rather than modern science methods.
+While it's likely there was some method when the chart was put together, it's not clear what that was and it would have been based on ancient, rather than modern, science methods.

-Fun to do with friends…but if you do want to name your chickens before they've hatched we still reckon waiting for the 20-week scan is your best bet (sorry!)
+We'd say it's fun to do with friends but if you do want to name your baby chickens before they've hatched, we still reckon waiting for the 20-week scan is the safest bet...